Juan Rodríguez (Argentine footballer)

-Juan Gabriel Rodríguez (born 28 February 1994) is an Argentine professional footballer who plays as a centre-back for Rosario Central, on loan from Defensa y Justicia.
+Juan Gabriel Rodríguez (born 28 February 1994) is an Argentine professional footballer who plays as a centre-back for Talleres.

 Career

 Club

 Rodríguez began in Club El Recreo's youth, prior to joining River Plate.
 He departed in 2016 to join Primera B Metropolitana's Fénix, making his pro debut in a 5–1 home win over UAI Urquiza on 8 February.
 That was the first of forty-nine appearances for Fénix over the course of his first two seasons.
 In August 2017, Almagro of Primera B Nacional loaned Rodríguez.
 He scored once, versus Juventud Unida in the following April, in twenty-one fixtures in all competitions while with the club.
 On 13 June 2018, Rodríguez joined Argentine Primera División side San Martín on loan.
 His first match was a Copa Argentina loss to Brown on 21 July.

 International

 While with River Plate, Rodríguez received a call-up from the Argentina U17s for the 2011 FIFA U-17 World Cup in Mexico.
 He failed to make an appearance over four games as Argentina were eliminated by England in the round of sixteen.